SoNo Fest & Chili Cook-Off FAQs

 A: The event is FREE to attend.
 If you want to taste the chili, there are 3 options:

-Option 2: Buy tickets online before the event at Brown Paper Tickets dot com with two options – 1. purchase a SoNo logo taster mug + pass for $20 or 2. purchase a paper bowl + taster pass for $15.
+Option 2: Buy tickets online before the event with two options – 1. purchase a SoNo logo taster mug + pass for $20 or 2. purchase a paper bowl + taster pass for $15.
 Hint: neither of these options is a handmade ceramic bowl.
-If you want that, please see option 1 above.
+If you want that, please see option 1 above. (link to purchase these options will be posted soon!)

 Option 3: Buy tickets at the event at the main info and sales booth at 32nd & Thorn streets – buy the SoNo logo taster mug + pass for $20 (available until we're out of mugs) or buy the paper bowl + taster pass for $15.